women's power

 --"Good Peter" of the Haudenausaunee to colonial governor Clinton of New York

 An international feast of creative and indominable women, famous and anonymous, ancient and modern.
 Leaders, founders, clan mothers, culture-makers, healers, holy women; builders, farmers, market women, musicians, doctors, witches, mystics, writers, educators, athletes, pirates, warriors, mavericks, rebels, activists, and liberators.
-This collection of rare and provocative images is the most-requested presentation in the Suppressed Histories Series, seen by hundreds of audiences.
-It surveys female spheres of power as well as women who defied the strictures of patriarchy, class, and racial caste.
+This collection of rare images, seen by hundreds of audiences, surveys female spheres of power as well as

-A dramatic overview of women's history.
+A dramatic overview of women's history, now available on DVD.

 mother-right and gender justice

-Matrix societies are not patriarchy in reverse, but an entirely different paradigm.
-Matrilineal / matrilocal societies are increasingly recognized as correlating with indicators of female liberty and power: decision-making authority, political and spiritual leadership, economic leverage, inheritance and land rights.
-Egalitarian gender politics are encoded in the social fabric: matrilineages have no "fallen women," no "illegitimate" children, and matrilocal husbands are unlikely to commit marital abuse.
-What the world would be like today if female elders or women's councils had the final say on war?
-Some indigenous cultures in Niger, Yunnan, Sumatra, Vietnam, Ontario, Surinam, Micronesia uphold these egalitarian principles.
-This international visual presentation probes the implications matrix* cultures hold for a future of gender equality.
+Matrix* societies are not patriarchy in reverse, but an entirely different paradigm.
+Cultures that are both matrilineal and matrilocal correlate with indicators of female liberty and power: decision-making authority, political and spiritual leadership, economic leverage, inheritance and land rights.
+Egalitarian gender politics are encoded in the social fabric: matrilineages have no "fallen women," no "illegitimate" children, and matrilocal husbands, surrounded by their wives' kin, are unlikely to commit marital abuse.
+Certain indigenous cultures in Niger, Yunnan, Sumatra, Vietnam, Ontario, Surinam, Micronesia uphold these egalitarian principles.
+This international visual presentation probes the implications

 priestesses